Kalamazoo Trust Administration Lawyers

-- Investing trust assets in accordance with the trust's provisions and for the sole interest of the trust's beneficiaries
+- Invest trust assets in accordance with the trust's provisions and for the sole interest of the trust's beneficiaries

-- Making payments to the trust's beneficiaries in accordance with provisions of the trust
+- Make payments to the trust's beneficiaries in accordance with provisions of the trust

-- Preserving and controlling trust property in a reasonable manner
+- Preserve and control trust property in a reasonable manner

-- Accounting and record keeping for the trust
+- Handle accounting and record-keeping for the trust

-- Notifying trust beneficiaries and heirs when the grantor dies
+- Notify trust beneficiaries and heirs when the grantor dies

-- Notifying the county assessor, if the trust contains real estate ownership, when there is a change of ownership of the trust
+- Notify the county assessor when there is a change of ownership of the trust if the trust contains real estate ownership

-- Avoiding using property and assets of the trust for the trustee's benefits or profit
+- Refrain from using property and assets of the trust for their own benefit or profit

-- Avoiding becoming the trustee of another trust with conflicting interests
+- Refrain from becoming the trustee of another trust with conflicting interests

 With a revocable living trust, when the first spouse dies, two trusts will be operating: Trust A and Trust B. Trust A remains a revocable trust in the control of the surviving spouse while Trust B contains the decedent's assets to which the surviving spouse generally becomes the sole trustee.
-Trust B cannot be canceled or have its provisions changed, but the surviving spouse may benefit from the income generated by Trust B and, if demonstrable need exists, withdraw principal from Trust B.
+Trust B cannot be canceled or have its provisions changed, but the surviving spouse may benefit from the income generated by Trust B. If a demonstrable need exists, the surviving spouse can withdraw principal from Trust B.